Paying attention to the attention economy

 What this means is that, as individual users, we are almost powerless to resist the dopamine rush that clicking and scrolling and liking produce.
 We become addicted to being in these spaces and given a spare second during any given day, we habitually pick up our phones to go there.

-Eicher’s piece goes on to describe these mechanisms of capture — infinite scroll and auto-play, which make is easier to keep going than to stop, push notifications, personalized ads and content that provokes emotions which are most likely to hook us: fear, outrage and novelty — and then asserts that these techniques have been designed and perfected to keep our attention tethered.
+Eicher’s piece goes on to describe these mechanisms of capture—infinite scroll and auto-play, which make is easier to keep going than to stop, push notifications, personalized ads and content that provokes emotions which are most likely to hook us: fear, outrage and novelty—and then asserts that these techniques have been designed and perfected to keep our attention tethered.
 But that’s only the tip of the ice burg.
-According to Eicher, once captured, our attention is channeled through a system of valves and pipes, algorithms and other mechanisms that amplify some types of information and suppress others, but all specifically designed to lead us to small rooms, which might just be the proverbial echo chambers so many have written about.
+According to Eicher, once captured, our attention is served only content that is channeled through a system of valves and pipes, algorithms and other mechanisms that amplify some types of information and suppress other types —throttle, mute or erase, Eicher says—but all specifically designed to lead us to rooms, which are the proverbial echo chambers so many have written about.
 Eicher terms it containment:

 “If capture is about pulling us in, containment is about holding us down.
 It is not the prohibition of speech in the old sense of banning books, shuttering presses or silencing dissidents.
 Now it is the quiet management of what circulates and how far and how fast.
 Containment governs not whether you can speak but whether anyone will hear you.”